- Exercise & Fitness

 Make Your First Few Rides More Comfortable

-A padded seat cover is an inexpensive way to make your spin class ride more comfortable, especially for the first several classes.
-You can also use this padded over for your outdoor bike.
-This one from Amazon costs less than $10.
+Purchasing a padded seat cover is an inexpensive way to make your ride more comfortable, especially for the first several classes.
+You can also use a padded seat on an outdoor bike.
+This one from Amazon costs less than $10 and will save you from some serious soreness your first few weeks of cycling.
+You could invest in padded cycle pants but a padded seat is far more economical and it won't become too big like your cycle pants could be after many classes.

 Have you taken a spin class before?